Easter Egger Chicken | What to Know

 Easter Eggers are considered low maintenance birds, so they are a great choice for first-time bird owners.
 They’re usually very healthy birds that don’t have any major health issues you need to be aware of.

+Like with most chickens, you’ll need to spot check for external parasites such as lice.
 If your Easter Eggers have beards or muffs, then they can be more prone to parasites, but parasite problems should be expected with all breeds.

 How to Keep Easter Eggers

 If you want to breed Easter Eggers and since they’re not good brooders, you may have to resort to incubating the eggs yourself.
-But apart from that, keeping Easter Eggers is pretty easy because of their aforementioned low maintenance needs and adaptability.
+But apart from that, keeping Easter Eggers is pretty easy because of their low maintenance needs and adaptability.

 The happier and healthier your chickens are, the better, so here are some tips for keeping them that way.